Shashank Upadhye

 505(b)(2) Specialist – Drug Reformulation and Re-positioning

 He also maintains a robust practice with drug re-positioning and life cycle management.
 He helps pharmaceutical clients with the 505(b)(2) NDA process, with an emphasis on creating savvy business and legal strategies around intellectual property, FDA, and supply chain.
 Given Shashank’s background in generic drug development and Para.
-IV litigation, he helps 505(b)(2) applicants formulate a patent portfolio strategy, identify gaps in the pending patent portfolio, map the patent strategy onto the FDA regulatory strategy, work with the FDA on obtaining data or market exclusivity, and planning for generic competition.
-We can assist 505(b)(2) applicants to interpret the “innovative change” and “conditions of approval” standards and whether a 505(b)(2) will be blocked by an exclusivity.
+IV litigation, he helps 505(b)(2) applicants formulate a patent acquisition portfolio strategy, identify gaps in the pending patent portfolio, map the patent strategy onto the FDA regulatory strategy, work with the FDA on obtaining data or market exclusivity, and planning for future generic competition.
+He assists 505(b)(2) applicants to interpret the “innovative change” and “conditions of approval” standards and whether a 505(b)(2) will be blocked by an exclusivity.
+For example, he assisted a client in dealing with the FDA on which Reference Listed Product would be most suitable for reference in the (b)(2) application.
+Initially the client had picked an RLD that would have had significant patent infringement complications and delayed (b)(2) approval.
+We helped convince the FDA that a different RLD, with no patent infringement issues, would be more appropriate.
+The client was able to enter the market upon NDA approval, with no legal issues.
+We have also advised clients on developing new chemical entities that could be filed as (b)(2) applications, yet qualify for NCE exclusivity and by-pass another’s NCE exclusivity.

 At The Forefront of Biosimilars